Martin-L\"of reducibility and cost functions: K -trivial sets Turing below fragments of Omega

-Again Turing reducibility implies ML$^*$-reducibility.
-The top degree consists of those randoms that compute all $K$-trivial sets; these are the randoms that fail some $\cost_\Omega$-test (i.e., the non-\emph{Oberwolfach randoms}~\cite{Bienvenu.Greenberg.ea:16}).
-Of course, these include all the Turing complete randoms.
-The bottom degree consists of the weakly 2-random sequences, the randoms that compute no $K$-trivial sets.
-As we discussed above, it will be the case that, for $1\le k\le n$, any two $k/n$-fragments of~$\Omega$ have the same ML$^*$-degree.

-What we prove is far more general.
-Our equivalence (i)$\lra$(iii) below provides a complete characterisation of ML${}^*$-reducibility between fragments of~$\Omega$ by a simple combinatorial condition on the underlying computable sets: $\Omega_S \le_{\ML^*} \Omega_R$ iff for each number~$m$, the size of $S$ below $m$ exceeds the size of $R$ below $m$ by at most a constant.
-The intuition is that as $R$ gets thinner, $\Omega_R$ gets computationally weaker (in the coarse sense of ML${}^*$).
-By the randomness enhancement principle \cite{Nies:ICM}, this means that $\Omega_R$ also gets more random.
+We proceed to the main theorem of this section.
+The equivalence (i)$\leftrightarrow$(iii) provides a simple combinatorial description of when a fragment $\Omega_S$ computes no more $K$-trivials than another fragment $\Omega_R $: for each number~$m$, the size of $S$ below $m$ exceeds the size of $R$ below $m$ by at most a constant.